 That which cannot be seen is called invisible.
 That which cannot be heard is called inaudible.
 That which cannot be held is called intangible.
 These three cannot be defined; therefore, they merged as one.
 Each of these three is subtle for description.
 By intuition you can see it, hear it, and feel it.
-Then the … More 14th Verse – Tao Te Ching
+Then the… Continue reading 14th Verse – Tao Te Ching

 Favor and disgrace seem alarming.
 High status greatly afflicts your person.
 Why are favor and disgrace alarming?
 Seeking favor is degrading: alarming when it is gotten, alarming when it is lost.
 Why does high status greatly afflict your person?
 The reason we have a lot of trouble is that we have selves.
-If we had … More 13th Verse – Tao Te Ching
+If we had… Continue reading 13th Verse – Tao Te Ching

 Wishing you all a happy Friday (TGIF) and a fantastic weekend!

 The five colors blind the eye.
 The five tones deafen the ear.
 The five flavors dull the taste.
-The chase and the hunt craze people’s minds.
-Wasting energy to obtain rare objects only impedes one’s growth.
+The chase and the hunt craze people's minds.
+Wasting energy to obtain rare objects only impedes one's growth.
 The master observes the world but trusts his inner vision.
 He allows things to come and go.
-He prefers … More 12th Verse – Tao Te Ching
+He prefers… Continue reading 12th Verse – Tao Te Ching